-1.4.1.
-Medicaid Eligible Populations
+1.4.1 Medicaid Eligible Populations

-- 1.4.1.1.
-Individuals enrolled in the DCH's Georgia Families Program: The Georgia families managed care Medicaid Program (which includes PeachCare for Kids and LIM covered lives) is operated by the DCH.
-Three (3) contracted CMOs (Amerigroup, WellCare, and Peach State Health Plan), respectively, manage health care services for enrollees, including BH, under a capitated arrangement with DCH.
-Individuals who are eligible for these capitated programs are only included under this Contract for the brief period between Medicaid acceptance and enrollment with the CMO (approximately sixty (60) days). - 1.4.1.2.
-Individuals who have been determined "Medicaid Aged, Blind, and Disabled": The DCH has delegated its authority to administer BH Medicaid FFS benefits under Medicaid Rehabilitation Option to the DBHDD.
+- 1.4.1.1 Individuals enrolled in the DCH's Georgia Families Program: The Georgia families managed care Medicaid Program (which includes PeachCare for Kids and LIM covered lives) is operated by the DCH.
+Contracted CMOs manage health care services for enrollees, including BH, under a capitated arrangement with DCH.
+Individuals who are eligible for these capitated programs are only included under this Contract for the brief period between Medicaid acceptance and enrollment with the CMO (approximately sixty (60) days). - 1.4.1.2 Individuals who have been determined "Medicaid Aged, Blind, and Disabled": The DCH has delegated its authority to administer BH Medicaid FFS benefits under Medicaid Rehabilitation Option to the DBHDD.
 The State's DHS DFCS supports, and will continue to support, general Medicaid financial and eligibility processes.
 These Medicaid Beneficiaries' BH FFS benefits are administered under this Contract.
-Other Medicaid-funded services such as inpatient hospital or other outpatient services are not administered within the scope of this contract. - 1.4.1.3.
-Individuals enrolled in DBHDD/DCH Medicaid Waivers: The DCH conducts, and will continue to conduct, financial eligibility determinations for Waiver services through an interagency agreement with DFCS.
-The DCH has delegated its authority to operate three (3) Medicaid HCBS to the DBHDD which include the following: - 1.4.1.3.1.
-COMP - 1.4.1.3.2.
-NOW - 1.4.1.3.3.
-CBAY, which is a waiver-like program with the following funding sources:
+Other Medicaid-funded services such as inpatient hospital or other outpatient services are not administered within the scope of this contract.

+- 1.4.1.3 Individuals enrolled in DBHDD/DCH Medicaid Waivers: The DCH conducts, and will continue to conduct, financial eligibility determinations for Waiver services through an interagency agreement with DFCS.
+The DCH has delegated its authority to operate two (2) Medicaid HCBS to the DBHDD which include the following: - 1.4.1.3.1 COMP - 1.4.1.3.2 NOW - 1.4.1.3.3 COMP and NOW Waivers: DBHDD Regional Field Offices determine functional pre- eligibility, and will continue to determine functional pre- eligibility, for the COMP and NOW Waiver Programs in accordance with Waiver policies.
-1.4.1.3.3.1.1915(c);1.4.1.3.3.2.MFP; and1.4.1.3.3.3.BIP.

-1.4.1.3.4.
-COMP and NOW Waivers: DBHDD ROs determine functional eligibility, and will continue to determine functional eligibility, for the COMP and NOW Waiver Programs in accordance with Waiver policies.
 Eligibility criteria are delineated in Part I, Section II of the DBHDD Provider Manual for Community Developmental Disabilities Providers in Appendix 1 and the COMP and NOW Waivers in Appendices 2 and 3.
-Information systems, processes, and monitoring to aid in the DBHDD's administration of the services and supports of Individuals in the COMP and NOW Waivers are responsibilities of the Contractor as delineated under this Contract.
+Information systems, processes, and monitoring to aid in the DBHDD's administration of the services and supports of Individuals in the COMP and NOW Waivers are responsibilities of the Contractor as delineated under this Contract. - 1.4.1.4 IDD Individuals who are Medicaid enrolled, but are not yet Waiver enrolled.
+These Individuals may require DBHDD-funded services as defined in Section I, Part I of the DBHDD Provider Manual for Community DD Providers in Appendix 1. - 1.4.1.5 Medicaid recipients with suspected or confirmed diagnoses of mental illness, intellectual disability (ID) and/or a related condition (RC) who need a Level II evaluation through the Preadmission Screening and Resident Review (PASRR) program (See Appendix 28).
+The Level II PASRR evaluations are included in the scope of work under this Contract.

-1.4.1.3.5.
-CBAY Programs